tibs/old-proglang-syntaxes-talk/README.rst

 Since this version of the talk uses PDF slides, which I produce via rst2pdf_, I'm including the resultant PDF files in the repository.
-These will not always be as up-to-date as the source files, so check their timestamps.
+These may not always be as up-to-date as the source files, so check their timestamps.

-**TODO** *The following is out-of-date and will change*

 * The 4x3 aspect ratio slides are `<old-syntax-slides-4x3.pdf>`_.
 * The 16x9 aspect ratio slides are `<old-syntax-slides-16x9.pdf>`_.